 With limited exceptions, the Compensation Committee's policy is to provide benefits to executive officers that are substantially the same as those offered to other officers of our company at or above the level of vice president.
 Except for the lifetime health insurance benefits described above and the supplemental medical insurance discussed below, the employee benefits programs in which our executive officers participate (which provide benefits such as medical, dental and vision benefits coverage, life insurance protection, and 401(k) savings plan) are generally the same programs offered to all of our full-time employees.
 Our officers at the level of vice president and above are eligible to participate in a supplemental medical insurance program which provides participants with reimbursements for eligible out-of-pocket medical expenses such as primary insurance co-payments, deductibles, and certain elective medical procedures not covered by the employee's primary insurance policy.
-Amounts reimbursed to our executive officers during 2008 are included in the "Summary Compensation Table" below.
-We have agreed to provide Ms. Simpson and her spouse and Mr. Dimitriadis with health insurance benefits until they reach the age of 22.
-However, we may elect to pay Ms. Simpson and Mr. Dimitriadis a one-time cash payment of \$250,000 each in lieu of continuing health insurance benefits.
-The Compensation Committee believes that there are several situations that could result in continuing health insurance benefits was included in the evaluation of the overall compensation package we have provided to our top two executive officers.
+Amounts reimbursed to our executive officers during 2009 are included in the "Summary Compensation Table" below.
+We have agreed to provide Ms. Simpson and Mr. Dimitriadis with health insurance benefits for life and Mr. Dimitriadis' two dependents with health insurance benefits for Ms. Simpson, Mr. Dimitriadis and Mr. Dimitriadis' two dependents.
+The Compensation Committee believes that there are several situations that could result in continuing health care coverage not being available to these executives as a result of an action taken by us or a transaction involving our company.
+The provision of continuing health insurance benefits was included in the evaluation of the overall compensation package we have provided to our top two executive officers.
 The buyout clause was designed to limit our exposure to increasing health insurance costs.